IanFinlayson/exploring-cs/chapter05.md

 ```

 In order to fix this, we will need to learn how to repeat some code over
 and over again.
-That\'ll be the topic of the next chapter!
+That'll be the topic of the next chapter!

 5.6 Booleans Types
 ------------------